-Pivot Table is used for filtering one or multiple types of specific data from a table containing many data in Excel.
-And Venn Diagram shows how one type of data is related to another in a specific relative factor.
-You must know the process to create Venn Diagram in Excel.
-But if you need to introduce Venn Diagram from a Pivot Table in Excel, you are welcome.
-In this tutorial, I will show you how to create Venn Diagram from Pivot Table in Excel.
+Pivot table is used for filtering one or multiple types of specific data from a table containing many data in Excel.
+And venn diagram shows how one type of data is related to another in a specific relative factor.
+You must know the process to create venn diagram in Excel.
+But if you need to introduce venn diagram from a Pivot table in Excel, you are welcome.
+In this tutorial, I will show you how to create venn viagram from Pivot table in Excel.
 At the end of the article, you will be able to do this task by yourself.

-Steps to Create Venn Diagram from Pivot Table in Excel
+How to Create Venn Diagram from Pivot Table in Excel: Step by Step

 Let’s say, we have got a dataset of some customers consuming 3 different types of food items (i.e. Burger, Pasta, Pizza).
 Here, some of the customers tried only 1 type of food item, some tried 2 and some even tried all the 3 items together.